linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Capital Asset Pricing Models.md

 $$
 \begin{array}{l} X _ {1} = - 1, 0 0 0 \\ X _ {2} = 1, 0 0 1 \\ X _ {i} = 0 \quad i = 3, \dots , n \\ \end{array}
 $$ since the above sums to one.
-This would correspond to an investor depositing  $1,000 with a broker; shorting$ 1,000,000 of stock 1; then using the proceeds of the sale, plus the $1,000 deposited with the broker to buy $1,001,000 worth of stock 2.
+This would correspond to an investor depositing  \$1,000 with a broker; shorting\$ 1,000,000 of stock 1; then using the proceeds of the sale, plus the \$1,000 deposited with the broker to buy \$1,001,000 worth of stock 2.
 In fact, in this example, Treasury Regulation T (Reg T) would require that the sum of long positions, plus the value of the stocks sold short, not exceed 2,000.

 Equation (6), as the only constraint on portfolio choice, was first proposed by Roy (1952), albeit not in a CAPM context.
 Since it is difficult to pin down who first used this constraint set in a CAPM (more than one did so almost simultaneously), we refer to this as the Roy CAPM as distinguished from the SL-CAPM.